 Enterprise search consulting services

 I have been a Visiting Professor at the Information School, University of Sheffield, since 2002, specialising in information retrieval and search.
-I have built up a digital library of over 900 research papers on various aspects of enterprise information seeking and search.
+In 2015 the Second Edition of my book Enterprise Search was published by O’Reilly Media.

 In 2017 I set up The Search Network as a global network of consultants working across all aspects of search optimization.
 All the members of the Network work on a vendor-independent basis.
 The Search Network has published four reports which can be downloaded free-of-charge and with no need to register.
 They are Search Insights 2018 , Achieving Enterprise Search Satisfaction, Search Insights 2019 and Search Insights 2020